aldehir/ut2004-patches/doc/building.md

 reapply the same patch, git will yell at you.

+## Game Assets

+The UT2004 source code does not contain the game assets, and some are needed to compile the UnrealScript source.
+Copy the following directories from your UT2004 installation:

+* Animations
+* Music
+* KarmaData
+* Maps
+* Sounds
+* Textures
+* StaticMeshes
+* Help

 ## Build the source code

 To build UT2004 in release mode: